lsst/LDM-463/index.rst

 repository.
 In inputs it must refer to a persisted ``RepositoryCfg`` and in outputs it can refer to an existing ``RepositoryCfg`` or can be a location to create a new repository.
-Additionally, the value can be either a single item or many items in a sequence container.
+Additionally, the value can be either a single item or a sequence of one or more items.

 Inputs and Outputs
 ^^^^^^^^^^^^^^^^^^